How Often Do Radiologists Misread X-rays?

 - Broken bones – X-rays can help doctors determine the severity of the break and whether or not surgery will be necessary.

-- Internal bleeding – Is a severe injury that can often be difficult to diagnose without an X-ray.
+- Internal bleeding – This is a severe injury that can often be difficult to diagnose without an X-ray.
 If left untreated, internal bleeding can be fatal.

 - Organ damage – Our bodies rely on our internal organs to function optimally to help keep us safe and alive.
 X-rays and other imaging can help doctors detect if organ damage has occurred and its extent so they can adequately devise a treatment plan.